nikibeep/first_aid/README.md

 ## Future Enhancements

-- Implement more advanced intent matching techniques.
+- Implement more advanced intent-matching techniques.
 - Extend support for multiple languages and accents.
 - Enhance error handling and user feedback.